 Because negative articles attract clicks and links which causes search engines to rank them higher.
 As a result, other sites may see the content and write similar articles.

-Our goal is to flip that cycle so online publishers find, discuss and amplify the most positive stories about you or your brand.
+Our goal is to flip that cycle so online publishers find, discuss and link to the most positive stories about you or your brand.

 Negative articles in your Google search results cost you money